 This membership levels is a new offering by Audible.
 It doesn’t come with audiobook credits, but you get access to the Plus Catalog–basically free audiobooks that you can listen to without using any credit.
 You don’t get the 30% discounts that members get, if you want to purchase audiobooks.
 You do, however, get to listen in to the various programs produced by Audible, namely the Audible Originals and podcasts.
 Also, they still will send you emails with deals and sales that members receive.

 How to Switch Your Membership Level

 To change your membership level, go to Audible.com, sign in, and go to the top of your page.
 From the drop-down menu next to your name, click Account Details.
 It will display your current membership level and your benefits.
 Underneath, there’s a button that says “Switch Membership”.
 Click the button and Audible will display several options for you.

 Here are the screenshots from my account.
-I have Silver Monthly and Audible provides the next 3 levels for my upgrade, Gold Monthly, Platinum Monthly, or Gold Annual.
+I have Silver Monthly and Audible provides the next 4 levels for my upgrade, Audible Plus, Audible Premium Plus, Audible Premium Plus – 2 credits, Audible Premium Plus Annual – 12 credits.
+Based on this, I’m assuming that to get the Audible Premium Plus Annual – 24 credits, you’ll have to contact Customer Service.
 These may look different for you depending on your current membership level.